jakob-bagterp/colorist-for-python/docs/index.md

 <pre><code>% <span class="fg-bright-yellow">This is BRIGHT YELLOW!</span></code></pre>

 ## Next Steps
 Ready to try more options and features?
-[Let's get started](./getting-started/index.md).
+Let's get started with the [installation](getting-started/index.md) or check out the [user guide](user-guide/index.md).

 !!! tip "Become a Sponsor"
     If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
 Every contribution, no matter the size, makes a difference.